Teacher’s Guide to Poems by Emily Dickinson

 - Instruct students to write a poem describing sunsets or any other natural phenomenon.

-*A complete compilation of poems by Emily Dickinson can be found here or by doing a Google search.
-The title of Emily Dickinson poems are not written in title case; therefore, I have not written them in title case.
+*The title of Emily Dickinson poems are not written in title case; therefore, I have not written them in title case.

 Teaching the Common Core Standards by Teaching Poetry Masters